BananaObserved/UsabilityStudy/Clojure.md

 ### map, reduce, and similar functions on lists
-Clojure has `map` and `filter` function that can be used exactly the same as the corresponding Racket functions:
+Clojure has `map` and `filter` functions that can be used exactly the same as the corresponding Racket functions:
 ```clojure
 ;; mapping inc (increment) function:
 (map inc '(3 2 -1)) ; results in the list (4 3 0)